Highest percentage of bathing waters rated poor since 2015 – Environment Agency

 Only in 2015, when the Environment Agency began using the current classification system, was there a higher percentage of poor ratings, with no data recorded in 2020 because of coronavirus restrictions.

-The figures also show that the number of bathing waters rated sufficient or good has dropped in recent years while the percentage rated excellent is at its highest since 2015.
+The figures also show that the number of bathing waters rated sufficient or good has dropped in recent years while the percentage rated excellent has also fallen.

 Environment Agency Chair Alan Lovell said: “Many people enjoy time in or on lakes, rivers and coastal waters, and we know the value they bring in terms of social, health and wellbeing benefits.